 Typical Small Business Startup Costs

-Every business costs money to run.
-Whether you are paying employees, restocking shelves, or hosting a website, the old adage is true: you have to spend money to make money.
-And unfortunately, some of the biggest business costs can come during the startup phase, when you are defining your business goals, finding a location or purchasing domain names, and generally investing in the infrastructure.
+The old adage is true: You have to spend money to make money.
+And unfortunately, some of the biggest business costs can come during the startup phase, when you are defining your business goals, finding a location, purchasing domain names, and generally investing in the infrastructure.

-In order to make sure that your business is on firm financial footing, it is important to estimate your small business startup costs in advance.
-This list of common small business startup expenses gives you an idea of what you’ll need to budget for:
+In order to make sure your business is on firm financial footing, it’s important to estimate your small business startup costs in advance.
+Here are some common ones to keep in mind:

 Payroll